brentagoldberg/designerinc/README.md

-# Designer Inc Recommender System
+# Designer Inc Furniture Style Classification System

 Designer Inc (designerinc.com) is an interior designer marketplace and services company.
 It is a trade-only sourcing and purchasing site listing hundreds of thousands of furniture and other interior design pieces.
 "Trade-only" refers to the special relationship between professional designers and manufacturers.